Lucy's Values Still Shape Skidmore Culture

 Yet in many respects the YWIC was a product of its time—for example, even while classes were open to all races, the Choral Union Club was allowed to reject an African-American applicant because of her color.
 In the 1930s and early 1940s, Skidmore discreetly but firmly discouraged the enrollment of African-American students; it also considered imposing a quota on the admission of Jewish students, but (unlike a number of other colleges) it never explicitly adhered to such a quota.
 After the ’40s the college returned to a policy closer to that of Lucy Scribner and in fact soon began to actively recruit students of color.

 Today pluralism and variety in the student body remain paramount college values.
-Students now come from forty-four US states or territories and twenty-five foreign countries, some 40 percent receive financial aid, and more come from public than from private schools.
+Students now come from 44 U.S. states or territories and 25 foreign countries, some 40 percent receive financial aid and more come from public than from private schools.
 In 1971, when students held a sit-in to demand stepped-up minority recruitment efforts, students of color accounted for less than 10 percent of the student body; in 2003, the figure was 14 percent.
-Each yearstudent clubs and the Intercultural Center sponsor campus celebrations of black history, Hispanic heritage, Asian culture, and various religious traditions.
+Each year, student clubs and the Intercultural Center sponsor campus celebrations of black history, Hispanic heritage, Asian culture and various religious traditions.
 Most college leaders feel more diversity is still needed, including among the faculty, and the 2002 strategic plan cites increasing campus diversity as a key goal.

 The founding of the YWIC reflected Lucy Scribner’s own commitment to community service, which had been her response to deep personal loss.
 As a young woman she began teaching sewing in her church’s mission school, and after she was widowed she also volunteered at a home for blind and aged women.
 For her, social problems existed to be solved, and those who had the resources to improve society had a moral obligation to do so.